 Its name comes from a 937m-high mountain looming over the town like a sentinel or guard-tower.
 It looks almost manmade: eight concentric layers of rock, appearing like huge sculpture or, yes, a pyramid.

-This remarkable piece of geology starts sunny days a pale gold and finishes them blood orange.
+During my visit, this remarkable piece of geology starts sunny days a pale gold and finishes them blood orange.
 Many who come to Pyramiden don’t see these fluctuations, partly because the majority don’t stay overnight, and partly because at almost 79 degrees north, the sun does not yield for three months of summer.
 Conversely, for three months in deep winter it never breaches the horizon.
-However, the main reason the average visitor doesn’t get to see the peak in sun is because the weather in Svalbard is often volatile and occasionally vengeful.
+But the main reason the average visitor doesn’t get to see the peak in sun is because the weather in Svalbard is often volatile and occasionally vengeful.

-I’m spending three nights here right at the end of the 2018 summer season and though the temperature will hover around freezing most days, there’s a cold sun constantly shining.
+I’m spending three nights here right at the end of the 2018 summer season and though the temperature will hover around freezing most days, there’s a cold sun shining constantly.
 “I should say: it can look amazing in the fog,” says Sergey, “but I don’t think we’ll be getting that.”

-Instead, beams shoot through cracked glass in the old canteen, illuminating skeletons of long-dead houseplants.
-It also shows that there was no single cataclysm here – the remaining wall clocks have all stopped but they did so at different times.
+Instead, sunbeams shoot through cracked glass in the old canteen, illuminating skeletons of long-dead houseplants.
+The light shows that there was no single cataclysm here – the remaining wall clocks have all stopped but did so at different times.

 Once in a while, there are those who curse the good weather.
 Unsurprisingly, they are not local.
 During my visit, a 16-strong film crew arrive to shoot a feature, Civil Twilight.
 A sci-fi thriller, it will lean on Pyramiden’s desolation and inclement weather to tell its story.
 The idea came when the director, Darren Mann, visited to shoot a documentary a few years earlier; the isolation and a seeming guarantee of gloom he experienced then were big factors in developing this project.
-Glorious sunshine is literally not in the script, and for the first few days of their shoot, the crew finds itself wishing conditions were a little unkinder.
+Late summer sunshine is literally not in the script, and for the first few days of their shoot, the crew find themselves wishing conditions were a little unkinder.